COMPLETE GUIDE 2026

 Google checks real activity Inactive testers or fake testers won't pass the requirement.

-This is why the demand for professional testing services has increased worldwide.
+This is why the demand for professional testing services has grown.
+Many developers choose to hire professional testers instead of spending weeks on failed DIY attempts.

 Because finding testers is extremely difficult, many developers use online tester services with real device users who are ready to complete the 14-day requirement.